Book Review: Bad Mormon by Heather Gay

 The Real Housewives of Salt Lake City

 I would say maybe the last 15% of the book is about Real Housewives.
-She talks briefly about Lisa Barlow, Jen Shah, Mary Cosby, Meredith Marks, Whitney Rose, and a few other people form Bravo.
+To be honest, I don’t know one cast member from another.
+But she talks briefly about Lisa Barlow, Jen Shah, Mary Cosby, Meredith Marks, Whitney Rose, and a few other people form Bravo.
 I was worried I wouldn’t understand this part because of not having seen the show but she does a good job of explaining how the show came to be and how she became a tv sensation.

 You don’t have to know every Bravo personality to understand this story because she does a good job of explaining.
 But for fans of the show, I think you’ll find the little bit that she shares about the casting process very fascinating.